joshuatsmith96/theStory/README.md

 # theStory
  A python adventure game

- Load the .py file, and follow the instructions.
+ Load the .py file, and follow the instructions provided inside the program.